Space-yg/SON/README.md

 # SON
-Simple Object Notation (SON) is an easier and more strict way of storing data
+Simple Object Notation (SON) is an easier and more strict way of storing data.

 # Structure
 ## Key-value Pairs